Evolutionary systems biology of cell states

 - Cancer gene expression programs: We are studying the hallmarks of cancer using single-cell RNA-Seq by analyzing different tumor types as evolving developmental systems as well as drug resistance in cancer cell lines.

-- Host-pathogen interactions and microbiomes: We recently developed a single-cell RNA-Seq method called scDual-Seq that can study host and pathogen transcriptomes at the level of individual cells.
+- Host-pathogen interactions: We recently developed a single-cell RNA-Seq method called scDual-Seq that can study host and pathogen transcriptomes at the level of individual cells.
 We are using scDual-Seq to study infection across diverse pathogens.
-We also search for general principles driving microbiome differences between disease and healthy populations.

 - Spatial gene expression atlas construction: We recently developed an approach that integrates spatial transcriptomics and single-cell RNA-Seq.
 We are using this approach now to study cancer and pathogen infection.